gardener/gardener/docs/extensions/garden-api-access.md

 They can simply read the file specified by the `GARDEN_KUBECONFIG` and construct a garden client with it.

 When installing a [`ControllerInstallation`](controllerregistration.md), gardenlet creates two secrets in the installation's namespace: a generic garden kubeconfig (`generic-garden-kubeconfig-<hash>`) and a garden access secret (`garden-access-extension`).
-Additionally, it injects `volume`, `volumeMounts`, and two environment variables into all objects in the `apps` and `batch` API group:
+Additionally, it injects `volume`, `volumeMounts`, and two environment variables into all (init) containers in all objects in the `apps` and `batch` API groups:

-- The `GARDEN_KUBECONFIG` environment variable points to the path where the generic garden kubeconfig is mounted.
+- `GARDEN_KUBECONFIG`: points to the path where the generic garden kubeconfig is mounted.
-  This in turn contains the garden cluster's address and current CA bundle as well as the path where the garden access token is mounted.
-- The `SEED_NAME` environment variable is set to the name of the `Seed` where the extension is installed.
+- `SEED_NAME`: set to the name of the `Seed` where the extension is installed.
   This is useful for restricting watches in the garden cluster to relevant objects.

 For example, a `Deployment` deployed via a `ControllerInstallation` will be mutated as follows: